jayanthjj/JEE-Registration-Website/README.md

 ## Structure

 * Basic website feel implemented in terminal.
-* Response to User interation with apt feedback
+* Response to User interaction with apt feedback
 * File handling using C++ modules.
 * Implementation of C++ concepts like-
 1. Classes